StephanBischoff-Digle/StephanBischoff-Digle.github.io/content/aoc2025/_index.md

 lang = "en"

 title = "Advent Of Code 2025"
-subtitle = "solving problems every day"
+subtitle = "Advent of Code is an Advent Calendar of small programming puzzles for a variety of skill levels."

 date_format = "%b %-d, %Y"